UPDATES Sign up to receive periodic updates from the Mindset Scholars Network.

 Students with a sense of belonging in school feel socially connected, supported, and respected.
-They trust their teachers and their peers, and they feel like they fit in at school.
+They trust their teachers and their peers, and they feel a sense of fit at school.
 They are not worried about being treated as a stereotype and are confident that they are seen as a person of value.

 Why it matters